erfz/milliq_mcgen/propagate/README.md

-Takes the output of `decayMCP/runDecays` and propagates mCPs through CMS environment, using the [MilliqanSim](https://github.com/claudiocc1/MilliqanSim) package.
+Takes the output of `decayMCP/runDecays` or `muons/runMuons` and propagates mCPs or muons through CMS environment, using the [MilliqanSim](https://github.com/claudiocc1/MilliqanSim) package.
 Adds branches to the tree indicating position and momentum upon intersection with the detector.